Florida: Recognition of same-sex relationships,

 "No one would want to be told they can’t marry the person they love.
 It’s an issue of fairness and I’m proud to support ... [the lawsuit]."
 2

-Shannon Minter of the NCLR referred to the increase in support for SSM over the interval 2008 to 2014, saying:
+Shannon Minter of the National Center for Lesbian Rights (NCLR) referred to the increase in support for SSM in Florida during the interval 2008 to 2014, saying:

-Referring to the 2013-2014 decisions by the U.S. Supreme Court which declared Section 3 of the federal Defense of Marriage Act to be unconstitutional, and the more recent decisions by federal District Courts in Oklahoma and Utah which legalized SSM, Minter said:
+Referring to the 2013-JUN Windsor v.
+United States decision by the U.S. Supreme Court which declared Section 3 of the federal Defense of Marriage Act to be unconstitutional, and over a dozen more recent decisions by state courts and federal District Courts in over a dozen states that have found state SSM bans unconstitutional, Minter said:

 "That really changes the landscape enormously and lays a very strong foundation for courts and other places to draw upon."
 2